Sometimes you’ll hear someone describe two things as being “isomorphic” to one another and I wanted to explain what that means.

 believe me, try proving the isomorphism laws for the above

-functions and see how far
+forward and backward functions and see how far

 you get.
 It’s much easier to rely on the fact that someone else already